Improving data sources and tests in the Renode Zephyr Dashboard and Renodepedia

 Recent updates to the Renode Zephyr Dashboard

-Further improvements to Renodepedia
+Further improvements to Renodepedia with HWMv2 and U-Boot

 The Zephyr Project recently introduced Hardware Model v2, allowing us to introduce even more data into Renodepedia, with better SoC to vendor mapping and improved SoC hierarchies.
 HMWv2 also introduced standardized terminology relating to supported boards, meaning that it also benefits the development of Renodepedia by providing relevant hardware data in a more structured and accessible format.

-Renodepedia benefits from further ancillary improvements, including availability of verified System RDL files created on the basis of static code analysis of peripheral models, with the files generated by Renode models analyzer.
+Renodepedia benefits from further ancillary improvements, including availability of verified System RDL files created on the basis of static code analysis of peripheral models, with the files generated by the Renode models analyzer.
 In addition, we now integrate U-Boot sample simulation and new device tree data, helping to build a larger picture of the hardware landscape for users.

 Historical build and simulation data in the Renode Zephyr Dashboard

-We have utilized this capability in the Zephyr Dashboard, allowing users to switch between two views, representing either the most recent Zephyr build or the most recent simulated one to provide more insight into the gathered data.
+We have utilized this capability in the Zephyr Dashboard, allowing users to switch between two views, representing either the most recent Zephyr build or the most recent simulated one ito provide more insight into the gathered data.

 Collaborative software and hardware development with Antmicro